stoneskin/stoneskin.github.io/wsun/resume_c.md

 - Open-sourced the project and mentored multiple high school and college students, guiding their contributions.

 🚀**Minecraft-Python** | *2019-2020*
-- Built a turtorial for how to Learn Python by playing Minecraft.
+- Created a tutorial on learning Python through Minecraft, making programming more engaging and interactive.
-- Built multiple Minecraft plugins using Python
+- Developed multiple Minecraft plugins using Python, enhancing gameplay and customization.

 ### **Certifications & Education**
 🏆 **Sun Certified Programmer for Java 2**